SURGICAL TECHNOLOGIST

 Clinical Internship

-The Surgical Technologist program requires students to complete a mandatory 500-hour clinical internship.
+The Surgical Technology training program requires students to complete a mandatory 600-hour clinical internship course.
 Students will be placed at a clinical site by the AIMS Internship Department.
-The internship is designed to provide practical training in a real work environment; students will have a mentor who trains and guides them.
-Students are not permitted to begin the internship until all required classroom and lab hours are completed.
+The internship course is designed to provide practical training in a real work environment; students will have a mentor who trains and guides them.
+The internship course must be completed within the semester it is scheduled.

 Employment Opportunities